bytestoskills/software-engineer-toolbox/README.md

 ## Table of Contents

-This repo is organized into two main folders: `career/` and `technical/`.
+This repo is organized into two main folders: `career` and `technical`.
 Pick your poison—or better yet, balance both.

 ### Career